mvit777/BikeShop/README.md

 # the following ip is the ip of the linux guest
 192.168.1.134   dev.bikews.com
 ```
+It is worth noting that when rebooting the VM there is a chance you get a different IP (cause default is DHCP).
+In that case you might want to set a static IP for your box and this [handy guide](https://www.ernieleseberg.com/virtualbox-with-static-ip-on-ubuntu-server-guest/) may help you doing that.

-the last step is creating a service to manage the Kestrel process (the application server).
+Next step is creating a service to manage the Kestrel process (the application server).
 For this purpose we create a service definition file
 ```bash
 # this service will auto-start at every boot